dougeby/IntuneDocs/InTuneDocs/EULA/remote-assistance-via-microsoft-easy-assist.md

 # Remote Assistance via Microsoft Easy Assist

 ## Remote Assistance via Microsoft Easy Assist
-[!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] provides easy to use remote assistance request capabilities to Information workers using Windows Vista, and Windows 7 computers.
+Microsoft Intune provides easy to use remote assistance request capabilities to Information workers using Windows Vista, and Windows 7 computers.
 Information Workers on these computers can request assistance by using the Remote Assistance feature available on their client computers.
-The Remote Assistance feature can be found in the [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] Center console.
+The Remote Assistance feature can be found in the Intune Center console.

 Remote Assistance is powered by Microsoft Easy Assist.
 The Microsoft Easy Assist agent is deployed to Computers as part of the Service client software.
 Your use of Easy Assist is governed by the [Microsoft Easy Assist Service Agreement](http://go.microsoft.com/fwlink/?LinkId=247512).